 Oracle Identity Management products provide for a shared infrastructure for all Oracle applications.
 It also provides services and interfaces that facilitate third-party enterprise application development.
 These interfaces are useful for application developers who must incorporate identity management into their applications.

-Note: Oracle Application Server Single Sign-On and Oracle Delegated Administration Services are not included in the Oracle Identity Management 11g Release 1 (11.1.1.0.0) installation package.
-You must install the 10g release of Oracle Application Server Single Sign-On and Oracle Delegated Administration Services.
+Note: Oracle Application Server Single Sign-On is now part of Oracle Access Manager.
 For more information see the Oracle Fusion Middleware Installation Guide for Oracle Identity Management.

 Oracle Identity Management includes the following components: